DoTheEvo/selfhosted-apps-docker/gotify-ntfy-signal/readme.md

 # Overview

-* **gotify** - great for single person use, but the moment theres more people they need to share single account and so lack the ability to choose what to get and what not to get.
+* **gotify** - great for a single person use, but the moment theres more people they need to share a single account and so lack the ability to choose what to get and what not to get.
-* **ntfy** - simple original approach to just subscribing to "topics" without authentification.
-Simple single line code for push notification.
+* **ntfy** - simple original approach to just subscribing to "topics".
+  Single line of code to send a push notification.
 Support for multiple users, supports ios.
-* **signal-cli-rest-api** - no gui, needs a sim card, a phone number registred, notification are send through that phone number.
+* **signal-cli-rest-api** - no gui, needs a sim card, a phone number registred, notifications are send through that phone number.
-  Signal wider spread might make it a winner, since you are not asking people to install an another app.
+  Signal's wider spread might make it a winner, since you are not asking people to install an another app.

 Afte few weeks of tinkering with these... **ntfy is the winner for me**, for now.<br>